 You and your enrolled dependents are covered for medically necessary inpatient care at a Yale Health-approved facility under the care of a Yale Health network physician.
 For medical/surgical services, the Yale Health network hospital is Yale-New Haven Hospital.
 This includes newborns.
-If a clinician outside the Yale Health network is chosen to care for the newborn, the associated charges, including hospital charges, will not be covered.
-Coverage includes the cost of a semiprivate room, meals, general nursing care, and ancillary fees billed by the hospital.
-In addition, professional fees of Yale Health network clinicians will be covered in full.
-Coverage does not include charges for convenience or personal comfort items, such as a television or telephone.
+If a provider outside the Yale Health network is chosen to care for the newborn, the associated charges, including hospital charges, will not be covered.

+Coverage Semiprivate room Meals General Nursing Care Ancillary Fees billed by the hospital Professional Fees of Yale Health network providers (covered in full) Exclusions Coverage does not include charges for convenience or personal comfort items, such as a television or telephone

 If, in the judgment of Yale Health, the illness or injury or its continuing care could have been treated in the Inpatient Care unit at the Yale Health Center, payment for inpatient hospital charges will be denied.
 Except for emergency admissions, any inpatient charges incurred for a hospital admission supervised by a non-Yale Health physician will be denied.
-For emergency care, see the section Emergency Care.
+For emergency care, see Emergency Care.

-Maternity coverage: starting from four weeks before your due date, or earlier if you are advised not to travel by the Yale Health network obstetrician, charges associated with hospital admission will be covered only at Yale-New Haven Hospital.
-High risk pregnancy itself is not considered emergent and will not be an exception.
-The onset of labor that happens to occur while the mother is away from New Haven will not be an exception.
+Labor and delivery coverage: starting from four weeks before your due date, or earlier if you are advised not to travel by the Yale Health network obstetrician, charges associated with hospital admission will be covered only at Yale-New Haven Hospital.
+High-risk pregnancy itself is not considered emergent and will not be an exception.
+The onset of labor that happens to occur while the pregnant individual is away from New Haven will not be an exception.
 Exceptions will be made only when the admission to another facility is for a potentially life-threatening condition.